 It was a humble beginning...

 Over the next 80 years, the camp expanded its facilities to include the Chapel, multiple cabins, a large Dining Hall, the Maintenance Building, staff housing and more.
 Modern cabins were designed to accommodate larger groups, even in the winter.
 Because of this, program offerings expanded to include not only Summer Family Camp, but off-season weekend retreats and eventually teambuilding and outdoor education programs that work with schools.
-In recent years, new activity areas were added, including Waterskiing / Tubing, Rock Climbing, Challenge Courses, Paintball and RC Cars.
+In recent years, new activity areas were added, including Waterskiing / Tubing, Rock Climbing, Challenge Courses, and Paintball.

 A visit to the camp will certainly reveal that there are few more beautiful campsites than Crescent Lake and accommodations and facilities are improving from year to year.
 Come and see for yourself!